Oldunixhacker/nautilus-gdebi/README.md

 ## Install

+You must have `gdebi-gtk` installed.

-There's no package, but you can install manually:
+There's no package for this extension, but you can install manually:

 1. Run the following command to create the folder where Nautilus scripts are located: `mkdir ~/.local/share/nautilus-python/extensions`